nigelvh/K7NVH-PoE-PDU/README.md

 The PDU supports cycling multiple ports at a time.
 'A' can also be substituted for a port number to cycle all ports.
 The following are valid PCYCLE syntaxes. `PCYCLE 1` `PCYCLE 1 2 3 4` `PCYCLE A`

+### PLOCKON
+The 'PLOCKON' command is used to lock a port, preventing user initiated conrols (PON/POFF/PCYCLE).

+The PDU supports setting multiple ports at a time to be locked.
+'A' can also be substituted for a port number to change all ports. `PLOCKON 1` `PLOCKON 1 2 3 4` `PLOCKON A`

+### PLOCKOFF
+The 'PLOCKOFF' command is used to unlock a port, allowing user initiated conrols (PON/POFF/PCYCLE) on a previously locked port.

+The PDU supports setting multiple ports at a time to be unlocked.
+'A' can also be substituted for a port number to change all ports. `PLOCKOFF 1` `PLOCKOFF 1 2 3 4` `PLOCKOFF A`

 ### SETCYCLE
 The 'SETCYCLE' command is used to set the period of time in seconds that ports will be disabled on the PDU during a 'PCYCLE' command.
 This command has no immediate impact on any ports.